roadSurfer/graphql-webflux-dataloader/README.md

 * H2 data access implemented
 * Data loaded by services, and from GraphQL resolvers, primed into data loaders to avoid redundant re-fetching in subsequent resolvers.
 * Joins added (i.e. joins automatically added based on requested GraphQL fields)
+* Repositories based on multiple tables now supported.
+* Entities and GraphQL fields whose data is based on multiple tables supported in join-handling solution.

 ## Pre-Requisites
 Some settings in some of the files (e.g. gradle.properties and build.gradle) mean that as things currently stand